Semthart28/DART-5/Build Instructions/README.md

   <img src="images/Arduino_nano.jpeg" width="350">
 </p>

-On the right, you can see how to attach the Aduino Nano to the slots on the baseboard with the 3D printed pieces.
+On the right, you can see how to attach the Arduino Nano to the slots on the baseboard with the 3D printed pieces.

-Attach the blue standoffs and the black standoffs that belong to the LiDar's setup and then attach the baseboard onto the expansionboard.
+Attach the blue standoffs and the black standoffs that belong to the LiDar's setup, and then attach the baseboard onto the expansion board.

 # Adding the new camera setup
-A side-view of the DART is shown here below:
+A side-view of the DART is shown below:

 <p align="center">
   <img src="images/Zijkant_DART.jpg" width="350">
 </p>

 Attach the 3D-printed camera mounts to the back of the camera with M4 bolts and to the upperboard with M3 bolts.
-Plug the USB cable in the Jetson Nano and your camera setup is done!
+Plug the USB cable into the Jetson Nano, and your camera setup is done!

 # Replacing the Brass spacers of the suspension with 3D-printed spacers (Optional)
 If you want to, you can replace the brass spacers of the suspension with the 3D printed 'Bus' STL file.
 We did this so we didn't have to buy the brass rings and can print them easily with the other 3D parts.

 # 3D-printed traffic light
+We designed a small 3D-printed traffic light that resembles a realistic Dutch traffic light.
+You will need the three 'traffic light' STL files, the LED Arduino display, any Arduino-compatible microcontroller, and the [Arduino code](Google.com).

-For printing the white edge of the traffic light we took advantage of having access to a 3d printer with multiple color usage during prints.
-We made a separate 3d model for the white edge which we merged in the slicer software with the rest.
-By having two separate stl's we could easily assign them a different colour and print them as one.
-Not everyone has access to this kind of printer.
-In that case you could choose to print them separately in a different color and superglue them together or just print everything in black and use white paint!
-This would probably give simular results.
+For printing the white edge of the traffic light, we made a separate 3D model for the white edge, which we merged in the slicer software with the rest.
+By having two separate STLs, you can assign different colors to the different parts of the traffic light:
 <p align="center">
   <img src="images/Screenshot from 2025-05-27 12-10-28.png" width="350">
 </p>